 INTRO

-A multi-agent AI system that runs an Etsy print-on-demand storefront — from trend discovery to artwork generation to listing publication to margin tracking — with the human only stepping in to approve or reject finished listings.
+A multi-agent AI system that runs an Etsy print-on-demand storefront from end to end: trend discovery, artwork generation, listing publication, and margin tracking, with a human only stepping in to approve or reject finished listings.

-It's the kind of project that looks like 'just orchestration' until you start building it.
-Real money moves through real APIs that don't forgive double-charges.
-Image generation costs real money per call.
-LLM outputs drift in non-obvious ways.
-The interesting work was the boring work: idempotency, dedup, rate limits, and margin math that survives currency conversion and fee changes. ~36k lines of Python and TypeScript, 45+ schema migrations, CI-gated.
+It looks like plain orchestration until you build it.
+Real money moves through APIs that don't forgive a double charge, every image generation costs money per call, and LLM output drifts in ways that aren't obvious up front.
+Most of the effort went into the unglamorous parts: idempotency, dedup, rate limits, and margin math that holds up through currency conversion and fee changes.

 SECTION